-- BIPs must include academic staff and student participants from at least three EU CIVIS member-universities.
+- BIPs must include academic staff and student participants from at least three EU CIVIS memberuniversities.
 University of Glasgow and University of Lausanne, as well as the African associate partners, can participate, but do not count towards the 'minimum three partners' requirement (Erasmus+ criterion). - BIPs are designed and implemented in a blended format: both the virtual and the physical components are compulsory. - To receive organizational support (OS) funding, the minimum number of participants in a blended intensive programme must be 15 MOBILE students with an Erasmus+ grant (students from University of Glasgow, University of Lausanne, or African partner universities are not counted towards this minimum number, but they can receive funding from their own institution).
 Also, local students and teaching / training staff involved in the delivery of the programme are not counted to this minimum number. - The coordinating institution applies for OS funds for the BIP.
 This is done by the Erasmus Offices of each university each year in advance. - The OS funds for each BIP can range between 6.000 EUR and 8.000 EUR, based on the number of mobile students (15 to 20 students).
 The maximum level of OS funds can be 8.000 EUR, even if the number of mobile students is above 20.
-The allocation and distribution of OS funds is done by the Erasmus Office of the organising university. - EU CIVIS universities that send their students to the physical mobility component must use their own Erasmus KA131 funds for the mobility of their students.
+The allocation and distribution of OS funds is done by the Erasmus Office of the organising university. - EU CIVIS universities that send their students to the physical mobility component must use their own Erasmus KA11 funds for the mobility of their students.
 Non-EU universities will use their own funds and processes to support student mobility. - Academics who co-teach during the physical part of the BIP will be funded through "Teaching Staff Mobility" (STA) funds by their home university.
-They are required to teach a minimum of 8 hours during the physical mobility component of the programme to be eligible for Erasmus+funding.
-Non-EU universities will use their own funds and processes to support staff mobility; the minimum teaching requirement may be different, depending on sending the university's rules. - The BIP should award at least 3 ECTS credit points and up to 6 ECTS credit points. - The physical mobility component of the BIP must include 5 days of activities for the BIP participants.
+They are required to teach a minimum of 8 hours during the physical mobility component of the programme to be eligible for Erasmus+ funding.
+Non-EU universities will use their own funds and processes to support staff mobility; the minimum teaching requirement may be different, depending on sending the university's rules. - The BIP should award at least 3 ECTS credit points and up to 9 ECTS credit points.
+A clear division of the learning outcomes for each ECTS credit point is required, especially for BIPs ranging from 7 ECTS credit points to 9 ECTS credit points, supporting learning recognition in CIVIS universities.

-• An applicant / academic team can apply only once with the same BIP (with the same title, learning outcomes and partnership composition) per academic year and per Erasmus+ call.
+- The physical mobility component of the BIP must include 5 days of activities for the BIP participants. - An applicant / academic team can apply only once with the same BIP (with the same title, learning outcomes and partnership composition) per academic year and per Erasmus+ call.
 Applicants are required to check with their local Erasmus+ Office prior to submitting their application.